French, Italian captives freed with top politician in Mali - France 24

 Cisse, a 70-year-old former opposition leader and three-time presidential candidate, was kidnapped on March 25 while campaigning in his home region of Niafounke, in central Mali, ahead of parliamentary elections.

-Mali's government on Thursday gave no indication of the circumstances of the hostages' release, nor did it provide information on the health of either Petronin or Cisse.
+Mali's government on Thursday gave no indication of the circumstances of the hostages' release, nor did it provide information on the health of the former captives.

+There have long been concerns about Petronin's health while in captivity, however.

+She had appeared in two videos broadcast by the al-Qaeda-affiliated jihadist alliance GSIM after her capture.

 Mali released over 100 jihadist prisoners to the volatile centre of the country over the weekend, and in the northern town of Tessalit, a security official told AFP this week.